anaconda/pyscript-dot-com-issues/README.md

-# pyscript-dot-com-issues
+# PyScript.com Public Issue Tracker
-Public issue tacker for PyScript.com
+This is the public issue tracker for PyScript.com.
+If you have any issues with the website or a feature request, please feel free to open an issue here.